collocations.org

 We tried to estimate the amount of duty we would have to pay.

-VERB + DUTY
+VERB + duty

-put on, slap on
+impose, slap on sb/sth

-take off | increase, put up, raise
+increase, put up, raise

-They''re going to put up the duty on tobacco.
+They're going to put up the duty on tobacco.

-cut, lower, reduce | pay | avoid, evade
+cut, lower, reduce

 They claim that the wine is for personal use and so evade the duty.